Vauxhall Astra: Second generation (1984–1993)

 The Mark 2 Astra was launched on 17 October 1984.
 It used the same range of engines and running gear as the Mark 1, but with a completely restyled body with better aerodynamics.
 It was voted 1985 European Car of the Year.

 Long-lived, the Mark 2 was available in estate, hatchback, saloon and cabriolet versions.
 The saloon was launched in January 1986 and sold as the Vauxhall Belmont; this trend to brand saloon models independently of hatchbacks was also used by other manufacturers of the period, with examples including the Ford Orion and the Volkswagen Jetta.
 However, this strategy was mostly unsuccessful, as this was Vauxhall's only attempt at badging its hatchback-based saloon as a separate model, and Ford rebadged its Orion range as Escorts in September 1993.

 In 1987 a special one off "design exercise" based on a 1986 1.8 GTE was built by the Ellesmere Port factory to celebrate its 25th (Silver) Anniversary.
-The Astra GTE "Quicksilver" was first shown at the British International Motor show in 1987 and displayed in the Ellesmere Port showroom throughout the plant's "Silver Anniversary" year.
+The Astra GTE "Quicksilver" was first shown at the British International Motor show that year and was displayed in the Ellesmere Port showroom throughout the plant's "Silver Anniversary" year.
 In 1990, Vauxhall began exporting Astras badged as Opel Kadetts to other European countries from the Ellesmere Port plant.

 Bertone built 6,764 cabriolets from 1987 to 1993.
 These came as 1.6 (with 82 bhp) and 2-litre (115 bhp) GTEs, the latter available with powered roof and electric windows.
 These cars are praised for their shake-free shells and their looks.

 The Mark 2 Astra sold well in the UK, and although it was never able to outsell the Ford Escort, it came closer than any other similar-sized car to achieving this.

 In 2005, a survey found the two most stolen cars in Britain to be the Vauxhall Belmont and the Vauxhall Astra Mark 2, with more than 1 in 13 Belmonts stolen.